Coconut oil: Refined oil

-Refined, bleached, and deodorized (RBD) oil is usually made from copra and dried coconut kernel, which is pressed in a heated hydraulic press to extract the oil.
+Refined, bleached, and deodorized (RBD) oil is usually made from copra and dried coconut kernels, which are pressed in a heated hydraulic press to extract the oil.
 This yields practically all the oil present, amounting to more than 60% of the dry weight of the coconut.
 This crude coconut oil is not suitable for consumption because it contains contaminants and must be refined with further heating and filtering.

 Another method for extraction of coconut oil involves the enzymatic action of alpha-amylase, polygalacturonases, and proteases on diluted coconut paste.

 Unlike virgin coconut oil, refined coconut oil has no coconut taste or aroma.
 RBD oil is used for home cooking, commercial food processing, and cosmetic, industrial, and pharmaceutical purposes.

 Hydrogenation

 RBD coconut oil can be processed further into partially or fully hydrogenated oil to increase its melting point.
 Since virgin and RBD coconut oils melt at 24 C, foods containing coconut oil tend to melt in warm climates.
 A higher melting point is desirable in these warm climates, so the oil is hydrogenated.
 The melting point of hydrogenated coconut oil is 36–40 C.

 In the process of hydrogenation, unsaturated fats (monounsaturated and polyunsaturated fatty acids) are combined with hydrogen in a catalytic process to make them more saturated.
 Coconut oil contains only 6% monounsaturated and 2% polyunsaturated fatty acids.
 In the partial hydrogenation process, some of these are transformed into trans fatty acids.